citrushack/CitrusHack2019-HackerResources/README.md

 ***Front-End Development:*** the practice of converting data to graphical interface for user to view and interact with data through digital interaction using HTML, CSS and JavaScript

-Common Front-End Frameworks/Tools (used in conjunction with vanilla HTML/CSS/JavaScript)
+Common Front-End Frameworks/Tools
- * HTML/CSS/JS
+ * used in conjunction with vanilla HTML/CSS/JavaScript
     * [Bootstrap](https://getbootstrap.com/) - CSS/JS library that makes responsiveness between mobile and desktop web pages easy
     * [Semantic UI](https://semantic-ui.com/) - quickly build web pages with sleek, modern, and dynamically designed elements
    * [Font Awesome](https://fontawesome.com/) - font and icon toolkit for simple yet effective icons and typography